spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step6.md

 With the [Service List](https://app.datadoghq.com/apm/services), we get a high level view of overall service performance.
 We can quickly see services that are running slower than the rest.
 When working with a team migrating to microservices, this view can be a great first approach to breaking down existing problems.

-For example, if we look at the [Frontend Service](https://app.datadoghq.com/apm/service/store-frontend), we can see there are two endpoints in particular that are substantially slower than the rest.

 ![Slow Services](./assets/bottleneck.gif)

+As we click into the Overview Page of the [Frontend Service](https://app.datadoghq.com/apm/service/store-frontend), we can see there are two endpoints in particular that are substantially slower than the rest.

 Both the `HomeController#index` and the `ProductController#show` enpoints are showing *much* longer latency times.
 If we click in and view a trace, we'll see that we've got a downstream microservice taking up a substantial portion of our time.